-All you need for this full body workout routine is a couple of adjustable dumbbells and a bench.
+All you need for this full body workout routine is a set of dumbbells and a bench.
 It’s ideal if you train at home, or travel a lot and don’t always have access to a well-equipped gym.

 Who Is This Workout For?